pk12799/admin-php/README.md

 # admin-php
-It is admin-lte panel
+It is admin-lte panel.
-i have built using php, phpmailer, dompdf mysql database
+I have built using php, phpmailer, dompdf, mysql database